artur-intech/invoice/README.md

 - No getters and setters
 - No public constants
 - No controllers (and MVC)
-- Unit and end-to-end tests
+- Unit, integration and end-to-end tests

 ## Configuration